Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-I believe my abilities and work experience make me a ideal candidate for this position.
-I would love the opportunity to speak with you further regarding how I could contribute the team.
+I am confident that my qualifications and experience make me a good candidate for this position.
+I would welcome the opportunity to further discuss with you about how I can contribute to your team.

 Sincerely,